tanbro/sqlalchemy-dlock/README.md

 - on local environment:

-  1. Install the project with `asyncio` extra requires, and drivers needed in test.
+  1. Install the project in editable mode with `asyncio` optional dependencies, and libraries/drivers needed in test.
 A virtual environment ([venv][]) is strongly advised:

      ```bash
      pip install -e .[asyncio] -r tests/requirements.txt
      ```

-  1. start up mysql and postgresql
+  1. start up mysql and postgresql service

-     There is a docker [compose][] file `db.docker-compose.yml` in the project dir, which can be used to run mysql and postgresql develop environment conveniently:
+     There is a docker [compose][] file `db.docker-compose.yml` in project's top directory, which can be used to run mysql and postgresql develop environment conveniently:

      ```bash